LucasSchummer/MultiView_Tracking/README.md

 ```

 ⚠️ Your frame folder should only contain folders, one per frame.
-Each induvidual subfolder should contain the different views of a given scene
+Each individual subfolder should contain the different views of a given scene

 **Optional arguments :**
 ```